up9inc/mockintosh/docs/Async.md

 ### Google Cloud Pub/Sub

-*Note: Reinstall Mockintosh with `pip3 install mockintosh[gpubsub]` to have the `google-cloud-pubsub` optional Python package dependency.*
+*Note: Reinstall Mockintosh with `pip3 install mockintosh[cloud]` to have the `google-cloud-pubsub` optional Python package dependency.*

 [Google Cloud Pub/Sub](https://cloud.google.com/pubsub) is a message queue cloud service of Google.
 There are several ways to work with Pub/Sub;